 My provider said my Curology cream isn’t for body acne, but I’m desperate for answers.
 My cleavage is breaking out worse than anywhere else on my body!
 I have whiteheads and blackheads on my chest, which is bad enough on its own — but I also have some wicked chest acne scars to boot.
 I’ve tried cleansing and moisturizing with the same products I use on my face, but my breakout won’t go away.
 Please help me!

 My Acne’s Too Close To My Heart

 Whether it’s on your body or your face, we normally can’t blame acne on any one cause.
-Acne is multifactorial, meaning many factors can contribute, including bacteria, fungus, clogged pores, and hormones.
+Many factors can contribute to chest acne, including bacteria, fungus, clogged pores, and hormones.

 Sweat.
 While sweat itself doesn’t cause breakouts, it can play a role in creating the ideal environment for acne-causing bacteria to proliferate — especially where friction is involved, like if you’re exercising in a sweat-soaked sports bra!
 If you break a sweat, shower or change clothes right away.

 Fabric.
 Our clothes and sheets can soak up sweat and pore-clogging product residue, which can play a role in breakouts.
 Swap out your non-workout clothes, as well as your bedding, more frequently.
 You can also wear loose-fitting clothing while exercising, and sweat-wicking fabrics could help as well!